 For this reason, we often use high dose DHA with a patient who we are building new neurological pathways and doing brain therapy.
-The product I use has a 14:1 DHA/EPA ratio.
+The product we use has a 14:1 DHA/EPA ratio.

-In closing, essential fatty acids, are often part of my basic support for many patients suffering particularly from inflammatory/immune-based conditions and brain dysfunction.
-Taking the correct dosage is vital to actually seeing benefits and high dose DHA can be an extremely powerful tool.
-Thank you for reading.
+In closing, essential fatty acids are often part of our basic support for many patients suffering particularly from inflammatory/immune-based conditions and brain dysfunction.
+Taking the correct dosage is vital to actually seeing benefits and high dose DHA can be an extremely powerful tool!

 [iii] Hibbeln JR, Nieminen LR, Blasbalg TL, Tiggs JA, Lands WE.
 Healthy intakes of n-3 and n-6 fatty acids: estimations considering worldwide diversity.
 American Journal of Clinical Nutrition.
 2006 Jun;83(6):1483S-1493S.